DCL Technology Demonstrator programme: Overview

 The DCL systems consist of an active source emitter which sends high-frequency pings into the water.
 Reflections from in-water objects are received by a towed array tuned to those frequencies.
 By processing the reflections it is possible to determine whether objects are torpedoes, or non-threat objects.

 The system is also combined with a passive acoustic towed array specifically designed for torpedo detection.
 The passive acoustic array is able to analyse the structured sound emanating from a torpedo and thereby classify the weapon type and mode of operation.

-Two teams are currently building alternative DCL demonstration systems, the first to test was Ultra Electronics who in 2006 successfully resolved a salvo of torpedoes.
-The second company APC has yet to undergo tests.
+Two teams were building alternative DCL demonstration systems, the first to test was Ultra Electronics who in 2006 successfully resolved a salvo of torpedoes.
+The second company was APC.

 The aim of the programme is to resolve threats sufficiently well that an anti-torpedo torpedo may be fired at the threat to neutralise it (a hard-kill solution).
 This differs from the UK S2170 Surface Ship Torpedo Defence solution which utilises soft-kill.